 Introduction to Indian Recruiters

-The rise of Indian recruiters into the US and European IT markets have to lead to great dislocations for the domestic IT workers.
+The rise of Indian recruitment agencies into the US and European IT markets have to lead to great dislocations for the domestic IT workers.
 They are changing everything from rates to terms and conditions in contracts to refashion the IT contract market entirely around Indian ethics and labor standards.
 In this article, you will learn about things I have seen first hand in the market for SAP contracting.

 How Indian Recruiters Operate